Matt-Tysoe-gh/Sales-Data-Integrity-Checker/README.md

 python sales_data_integrity_checker.py
 - The script will process the files, compare the sales data, and print the results in the console.

+## Expected Outcome

+This can be found in the "Expected Outcome.txt" file

 ## Roadmap:
 - Enhanced Reporting: Implement functionality to output a summary report (CSV/Excel) for further analysis.